velopaymentsapi/velo-java-examples/src/main/java/com/velopayments/examples/payoutservice/README.md

 # Payout Example

-It is important to understand payouts are a 2 phase process.
+It is important to understand payouts are a 3 phase process.
 First, submit a payout.
 This request will have a list of payees and payment amounts.
 The result of this action will provide a payoutId.
 At this point the payout is created, assuming validations passed.
+Submission and validation is an asynchronous process.
+The payoutId Should be polled until validation is complete and the payout is in ACCEPTED status.

 **Payees which have not confirmed their accounts cannot receive payments.**

+Second phase Once a payout is in ACCEPTED status, it may be Quoted. instructed.

-Second phase is to instruct (ie confirm) the payout.
-Performed by a POST action referencing the payoutId.
+Third phase is Instructing a payout.
+Instruction is the final step in sending the payments it contains to payees.
+Payout Instruction is performed by a POST action referencing the payoutId.

 For this example to work properly: